sunnyvale-academy/SNY.OSS.DCK.01.01.00/docker_swarm/README.md

 You are connected to myvm1 by means of the docker-machine shell configuration, and you still have access to the files on your local host.
 Make sure you are in the same directory as before, which includes the docker-compose.yml file you created.

 Just like before, run the following command to deploy the app on myvm1.

+NB.
+First of all be sure that the img in docker-compose.yml are be build

 `$ docker stack deploy -c docker-compose.yml getstartedlab`